Documents

 Executive summary

-Document purpose: The AHEAD Global Snapshot #11 provides displacement forecasts for March to May 2026, covering ten countries and analyzing cross-border displacement from Sudan.
+The AHEAD Global Snapshot #12 provides displacement forecasts for April to June 2026, covering ten countries and analyzing cross-border displacement from Sudan.

 The report is intended for humanitarian organizations, policymakers, and stakeholders involved in displacement response and planning, particularly those working in the countries covered by the snapshot.